tobyweed/MobileLighting/README.md

 ML Mac automatically tries to load the path specified in the sceneSettings.yml file whenever the program is started.

 ##### Debug Mode
 There is a variable hard-coded in main.swift called debugMode.
 When this is set to true, the app will not try to connect to the robot server at all, and will automatically skip robot motion.
 This is recommended when testing the app without the robot, as otherwise the program will try to connect to the robot server indefinitely on program initialization (with the message **trying to connect to robot server**).
+Note that this will load a simulated path with 3 viewpoints, and the number of viewpoints is used to compute, for example, extrinsics, so **some processing steps might be affected in debugmode**.

 ### Bridging C++ to Swift
 Here's a link that describes the process: <http://www.swiftprogrammer.info/swift_call_cpp.html>